francelu/ada-2025-web-strawberriestagada-flu/home_content.md

 {% include_relative figs/snowball_effect_pic.html %}

-*TODO: integrate intro text with the research questions below*

-How do repeated inter-subreddit conflicts shape the linguistic and emotional tone of both attackers and targets over time, and do these patterns suggest a cumulative negativity ?
-What are the distinctive LIWC profiles of different community clusters during periods of normal interaction?
+Online communities often interact through conflict, which can trigger cascading patterns of negativity.
+In this section, we will examine whether negative language from attacking subreddits influences the subsequent emotional and linguistic behaviors of targeted communities, producing a snowball effect of cumulative negativity.
+How do repeated inter-subreddit conflicts shape the linguistic and emotional tone (LIWC features) of targets over time, and do these patterns suggest a cumulative negativity ?

 We use Granger causality tests to determine whether being attacked (receiving negative sentiment posts) causally influences a community's subsequent negative behavior.
 These tests examine whether knowledge of past values in one time series (attacks received) improves the prediction of another time series (negative behavior emitted).